NewAlexandria/awesome-browser-containers/README.md

 - [sea containers](https://addons.mozilla.org/en-US/firefox/addon/sea-containers) - Gives you a sidebar for managing containerized tabs.
 - [Sync](https://addons.mozilla.org/en-US/firefox/addon/containers-sync) - Will let you re-open tabs on other computers.

+## Chrome

+The Chrome ecosystem does not have much support for containerizing cookies, yet.

+You can do this now through [having multiple profiles](https://www.howtogeek.com/207614/everything-you-need-to-know-about-google-chromes-profile-switcher/), which is [a native feature of Chrome](https://support.google.com/chrome/answer/2364824?co=GENIE.Platform%3DDesktop&hl=en).
+As such, Google itself will continue to know who you are and how to associate all of those accounts' cookies.

+## Safari

+Apple has attempted to offer similar functionality automatically, in the form of [Intelligent Tracking Prevention](https://webkit.org/blog/8613/intelligent-tracking-prevention-2-1/).
+There's not much configurable.

+## IE

+Doesn't seem to be any way, yet.

 ## Contribute